 Wedding Official and Age Requirements

-However. marriage applicants aged 18 to 21 must have written parental consent.
-Also, applicants aged 22 to 24 must have received parental advice.
+However, marriage applicants aged 18 to 21 must have written parental consent.
+Also, applicants aged 22 to 24 must receive parental advice.

 Specifically, Philippine law prohibits the marriage of individuals under the age of 18.

 Philippine law requires a ten-day waiting period from the filing of the application to the issuance of the marriage license.
 Then, the license is valid for 120 days and may be used anywhere in the Philippines.